agryman/acmpy/journals/arthurs-journal-2022.md

 ### 5:15 pm

+I committed and pushed the current changes.

+break at 5:20 pm

+## 2022-03-06

+### 3:17 pm

 After the above housekeeping, implement some new Python code, e.g.
 - `show_CG_file()`
 - work through `acm1.4a-examples.mw`
 - note that the source file `acm1_4.py` is very long
   - it is copied from `acm1.4a-examples.mw` which contains eight sections
-- split up the Python code into the corresponding eight sections
+  - split up the Python code into the corresponding eight sections - DONE

+Start implementation of `show_CG_file()`.
+Since this function involves the SO5 Clebsch-Gordan coefficients, put it in `so5cg.py`.

+Actually, it would be better to split up the huge `acm1_4.py` file into the eight sections and then incrementally implement the functions in their "proper" files.

+### 3:53 pm

+Splitting up `acm1_4.py`. - DONE

+### 4:40 pm

+Focus on `so5_so3_cg.py` and implement `show_CG_file()`.
+The Maple code used the keyword `local` to declare some variables.
+I've also seen the keywork `global`.
+Understand the Maple semantics and map these onto Python semantics.

+I've found the latest Maple Programming Guide (2011).
+The semantics is standard and aligns with Python.
+Basically, to modify a variable that is declared outside a function (procedure) you must declare it to be global.

+break 5:36 pm